-This is the conclusion of the authors of the latest yearbook "Quality of the Media".
-According to this, not only the "news-deprived" are undersupplied with relevant hard news, but also the "global surfers".
-While the "news-deprived" generally consume little news, the "global surfers" are considered to be news-savvy, but due to their media menu they are insufficiently confronted with regional and national reporting.
+This is the finding of the authors of the latest "Quality of the Media" yearbook.
+According to the study, not only the "news-deprived" are undersupplied with relevant hard news, but also the "global surfers.
+While the "news-deprived" generally consume little news, the "global surfers" are considered to be news-savvy, but because of their media menu they are insufficiently confronted with regional and national reporting.

-However, the supply of domestic offers is necessary in order to be able to exercise basic democratic rights on an informed basis or to participate in the public sphere of a country in which one lives, the study states.
+However, the supply of offers from within the country is necessary in order to be able to exercise basic democratic rights on an informed basis or to participate in the public sphere of a country in which one lives, the study states.

 News deprivation is problematic in several respects.
-It goes hand in hand with less political knowledge and less participation in the political-democratic process.
-News deprivation also correlates with lower trust in state institutions.
+It goes hand in hand with lower political knowledge and less participation in the political-democratic process.
+News deprivation also correlates with lower trust in government institutions.

-Last but not least, the social image of the "news-deprived" is more emotionally and threateningly charged: Scandals and crises, accidents, catastrophes and attacks find their way into the news feeds of such user groups.
-And: the priority use of social media promotes news deprivation.
+Last but not least, the social image of the "news-deprived" is more emotionally and threateningly charged: Scandals and crises, accidents, catastrophes and attacks find their way into the news feeds of such user groups to a greater extent.
+And: The priority use of social media promotes news deprivation.

 Decrease in old-world news repertoires and increase in new-world news repertoires: The plot shows the share trends of the six repertoire types in the period from 2009 to 2019 (n = 37,623).
 The dotted line represents the trend if no update of the repertoires had occurred.
 Legend: The share of "news deprived" increases from 21 percent in 2009 to 36 percent in 2019.

-The problem of news deprivation is by no means limited to Switzerland, it continues.
-This is shown by international research on so-called news avoidance.
-In Western democracies today, the proportion of "news avoiders" who actively and consciously refuse news is between 15 and 41 percent.
+The problem of news deprivation is by no means limited to Switzerland, the report continues.
+This is shown by international research on news avoidance.
+The proportion of "news avoiders" who actively and consciously refuse to read the news is between 15 and 41 percent in Western democracies.